cellml/libcellml/docs/tutorials/tutorial1/tutorial1_py.rst

 Requirements:

-    - :download:`tutorial1.py` Either the skeleton code, or ...
+    - :download:`tutorial1.py` Either the skeleton code; or ...
-    - :download:`tutorial1_complete.py` the completed tutorial code.
+    - :download:`tutorial1_complete.py` the completed tutorial code; and
     - :download:`../resources/tutorial1.cellml` The input CellML file to read.

 .. contents:: Contents